|

 | Summary:

 Long-term trend: [See DHI long-term trend chart] A long-term uptrend had started on November 21, 2008 at 3.79 and reached 199.85 on September 19, 2024.
 DHI gained -196.06 points, or -5173.09%, in 825 weeks.
 The chart has formed a Broadening Ascending Wedge chart pattern.
-The trend support level is at 37.90 and resistance is at 240.56.
-A Broadening Ascending Wedge pattern is considered to be a reversal formation.
-It usually appears in a mature trend, characterized by overbought/oversold long-term and short-term indicators, and often generates divergence on long-term indicators.
-Use the following link to access a Broadening Ascending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Ascending Wedge pattern in a long-term trend.
+The uptrend resistance line (38.31) is broken.
+Usually a broken resistance is considered to be a long-term bullish signal, although a short-term pull back is possible.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a long-term trend.

 | |